 Nothing but Growth

-I looked at the last few years to see if this year was different in any way, and the answer is no. These download estimates make it clear that demand for photo editors is constant and only growing, with downloads growing 160%+ since 2017, based on our App Intelligence.
+I looked at the last few years to see if this year was any different, and the answer is no. These download estimates make it clear that demand for photo editors is constant and only growing.
+According to our App Intelligence, Picsart's downloads nearly doubled since 2017.

 When I look at this trend, I see all the more reason to spend time on organic growth (aka.
 App Store Optimization.)